StackVista/stackstate-docs/use/health-state/add-a-health-check.md

 Additional functionality available in the StackState Self-Hosted product:

-You can [create a custom check function](../../develop/developer-guides/custom-functions/check-functions.md) to customize how StackState assigns a health state to a metric stream.
+* You can [create a custom check function](../../develop/developer-guides/custom-functions/check-functions.md) to customize how StackState assigns a health state to a metric stream.

-For details of the available check functions, see the StackState UI **Settings** &gt; **Check functions**.
+* Details of the available check functions can be found in the StackState UI on the page **Settings** &gt; **Check functions**.
 {% endhint %}

 #### Windowing method